 Charity law reform

-The last wave of reforms introduced by the Act are expected to come into force in the autumn and include changes to how charities can amend their governing documents.
+Other reforms to how charities sell, lease or transfer land and provide greater flexibility to make use of permanent endowments are expected to come into force next spring, with the last wave of reforms including changes to how charities can amend their governing documents planned to come into effect in the autumn of 2023.
 Plans to reform the treatment of ex gratia payments are being considered further and it has not yet been announced when these will come into effect.